Fault volume digital twin to reproduce the full slip spectrum, scaling and statistical laws: Fault Volume Model

 \subsection{Event Detection and Catalog Generation}

 The detection and classification of events in the system involve several steps.
 Events are identified when the maximum slip rate exceeds predefined thresholds, with categorization into ``fast'' or ``slow'' depending on the specific threshold exceeded: $10^{-3}$ m/s for fast and $10^{-6}$ m/s for slow.
 Additional values for the slow rupture threshold ($10^{-7}$, $10^{-8}$, and $10^{-9}$ m/s) are also tested.
 The effect of this threshold on the catalog and the scaling laws will be discussed in the following sections.
 Subsequently, events that fall within this threshold range are delineated spatiotemporally through the application of the connected-component labeling (CCL) algorithm, commonly utilized in image processing.
-The detailed event detection algorithm is presented in \ref{catalog_algorithm}.
+The detailed event detection algorithm is presented in Supporting Information.
 This process yields information on rupture length $L_{\text{rup}}$ and duration $T$, which allows us to estimate an average rupture velocity $v_r = L_{\text{rup}}/T$.
 We also estimate for each event the final slip $\delta$ and subsequently the seismic moment as follows: $M_0 = \mu S \delta$, where $\mu$ is the shear modulus and $S$ is the rupture area.
 Since the model is 2D, we use an equivalent rupture surface $S$ defined as $\pi L_{\text{rup}}^2/4$, assuming a circular rupture.
 We then estimate the moment magnitude $M_w = 0.67 \log_{10}M_0 - 6.06$ \parencite{Hanks1979}.
-Finally, we apply a filtering process to the detected events, eliminating those with fewer than 5 time steps and spanning less than 5 grid points.
+Finally, we apply a filtering process to the detected events, eliminating those with fewer than 5 time steps and spanning less than 5 grid points so that the catalog properties can be accurately computed.
+An example of the generated catalog is shown in Figure \ref{moment-rate}e.